Jean Grey: Age of Apocalypse

 In the Age of Apocalypse storyline, Jean is a student of Magneto.
 She is forced to suppress her telepathic powers in order to escape from the Shadow King's attacks.
 She eventually falls in love with fellow student, Weapon X. Jean is later kidnapped by Mr. Sinister, who offers her a place among his team.
 She refuses, and is sent to Sinister's breeding pens.
 Weapon X rescues her, but not before Sinister extracted her DNA and combined it with that of Cyclops to engineer the perfect mutant, X-Man.
 Weapon X, and Jean leave the X-Men and join forces with the Human High Council.
 She learns of a plan to drop nuclear bombs on the United States to kill Apocalypse.
 She confronts Weapon X, then leaves him to try to stop the attack with the aid of Cyclops.
-She's apparently killed at the hands of Cyclops' brother, Prelate Havok, before she can hold back the nuclear bombs with her telekinesis.
+She is apparently killed at the hands of Cyclops' brother, Havok, before she can hold back the nuclear bombs with her telekinesis.

 In the tenth-anniversary limited series, it is revealed that Jean was the one that stopped the nuclear attack from the Human High Council with the last of her powers.
 She was also "resurrected" by Sinister and began displaying Phoenix Force powers, known in this reality as "Mutant Alpha" abilities.
 Jean does not remember her old life at first, so Sinister manipulated her to create a new team to fight the X-Men, the Sinister Six.
 During the fight between the two teams, Logan is able to connect emotionally with Jean.
 She turns on Sinister and incinerates him.
 Jean and Logan reunite, and she becomes leader of the X-Men at Magneto's behest.